w3c/web-networks/proposals/cloudedgeclientCG/charter.md

 ## Deliverables

 ### Specifications
-* Specifications (API, protocol design etc.) will be produced under the current charter.
+* Specifications (API, protocol design etc.) may be produced under the current charter.

 ### Non-Normative Reports
 The group may produce other Community Group Reports within the scope of this charter that are not Specifications, for instance use cases, requirements, or white papers.